 For the ones who retired before the 1954 World Championships, they did so while having never attended a World Championships at any point in their career.
-One example of this is Hungarian gymnast Maria Kovl who finished 4th in the AA at the 1948 Olympics where individual medals weren’t awarded.
-Since Hungary did not participate at the 1950 World Championships, Kovl made her return to high level competition at the 1952 Olympics.
+One example of this is Hungarian gymnast Maria Kovi who finished 4th in the AA at the 1948 Olympics where individual medals weren’t awarded.
+Since Hungary did not participate at the 1950 World Championships, Kovi made her return to high level competition at the 1952 Olympics.
 She then retired as a 2x Olympian who had never competed at the World Championships.
-Kovl would attend the 1954 World Championships as the coach of the Hungarian team.
+Kovi would attend the 1954 World Championships as the coach of the Hungarian team.

 These are some of the examples of gymnasts who have the distinction of being a 2x Olympian but never appeared at the World Championships.
 It is three separate scenarios that make such a trend easily possible resulting in a surprisingly high number gymnasts who have done it.
 The World Championships saw improved participation rates as travel became less of a burden for overseas nations.
 Fueling the improvement in participation rates was countries putting more emphasis on the World Championships and examples of countries skipping them became less common.